Somerset Carnivals

 The Cross at Croscombe is located close to three Somerset carnivals; Glastonbury, Shepton Mallet and Wells.
 As you can see from the list below, these take place within a few days of each other.
 Carnival addicts could take in all 3!

-Midsomer Norton Carnival – Monday 11 November 7pm (technically not one of the ‘Magnificent Seven’)
+Midsomer Norton Carnival – Monday 10 November 2025

 These carnivals last for around an hour and a quarter.